 - 1 1/2 tsp salt

-- In a large slow cooker, add squash, coconut milk, water, honey, curry paste, ginger, garlic, salt, lime leaves and chicken.
+- In a large slow cooker, add squash, coconut milk, water, maple syrup, curry paste, ginger, garlic, salt, lime leaves and chicken.
 Cover and cook on Low for 8 hours or on High for 4 hours.